klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 ### Account Update <a id="account-update"></a>

-If you want to change the private key(s) of your account in the Klaytn network, you need to send an [Account Update] transaction.
+If you want to change the private key(s) of your Klaytn account, you need to send an [Account Update] transaction.
 Please check [Account Update] for the details.

 To change your account key, you must provide an [Account] instance for the `account` field in the input argument object of `caver.transaction.accountUpdate`.
 An [Account] instance contains the address of the account and the AccountKey to be updated.

-The code below is an example code that changes the private key(s) you use for your account using [AccountKeyPublic].
+The code below is an example code that changes the private key(s) you use for your Klaytn account using [AccountKeyPublic].
 Don't forget your new private key(s).

 ```javascript
 // test.js